 Data processing continues to be a serious obstacle for digital marketing agencies.
 Agencies struggle with dispersed, siloed, and incomplete data – therefore making it difficult to compete against more innovative competitors.

 With a data warehouse, agencies can process the endless data at their disposal to develop and invest in successful niches within their client base, all in a matter of seconds.
 By replacing tedious and error-prone copy and paste procedures, account managers save time and can deliver truly unique insights and automations.

 What you really get with a data warehouse is a powerful technology that can make your agency stand out with unique insights that are based on your client’s current and historical data.

-All your data can be effectively analysed and reported on using BigQuery or through other tools such as Data Studio – and because data is normalised before the warehouse processes it, your agency will be able to use it without even having to format it first!
-We always recommend Google’s industry-leading BigQuery data warehouse for digital marketing agencies because it integrates seamlessly with tools like Data Studio and Sheets, offering enterprise-level performance despite being very cost-effective.
+All your data can be effectively analysed and reported on using BigQuery or through other tools such as Looker Studio (formerly Data Studio) – and because data is normalised before the warehouse processes it, your agency will be able to use it without even having to format it first!
+We always recommend Google’s industry-leading BigQuery data warehouse for digital marketing agencies because it integrates seamlessly with tools like Looker Studio and Sheets, offering enterprise-level performance despite being very cost-effective.